 Apply the stain

 When applying your sample, make sure whatever method you use is the same method you use when you do the actual project.
 We recommend spraying on and back-brushing all of Sashco's stains.
 If you're brushing on the stain, don't skimp!
-Really drench apply the stain.Let the stain dry (both between coats and after all coats have been applied).
+Really drench wood with stain when applying.

 Let the stain dry

-Wet stain always looks different than dry stain, so it's important to let stain fully dry between coats and after all stain is different.
+Both between coats and after all coats have been applied.
+Wet stain always looks different than dry stain, so it's important to let stain fully dry between coats and after.